plforacle/mysql-rag/build-chatbot/build-chatbot.md

 Whether you are new to web development or looking to enhance your skills with AI integration, this step-by-step process provides practical experience that can be applied to countless other projects.

+**Note:** The application code in this lab is intended for educational purposes only.
+It is designed to help developers learn and practice application development skills.
+The code is not designed to be used in a production environment

 _Estimated Lab Time:_ 30 minutes

 ### Objectives